This is a guest post by Laura of Waste-Free PhD. Thank you, Laura!

 Characteristics: PP is strong, has a high melting point, and good chemical resistance.
-The structure of polycarbonate includes BPA and a carbonate group.

 Uses: PP is used for containers for yogurt, margarine, takeout meals, deli foods, medicine bottles, bottle caps and closures, and bottles for ketchup and syrup (American Chemistry Council, 2018).

 Potentially Harmful Compounds?: Maybe.
 A study found detectable estrogenic activity from PP, but other evidence is lacking (Yang et al. 2011).